 NJ DCP&P Defense Lawyers with offices in Bergen County, Morris County, Essex County, Camden County

+The DCP&P defense team at the Tormey Law Firm LLC is ready and able to assist you with any child abuse or neglect allegations.
+In fact, one of our attorneys, Brent DiMarco, used to work for two of the largest DYFS defense firms in the state of NJ before joining the Tormey Law Firm in 2018.
 In addition, Travis J. Tormey, our managing partner, has a perfect 10.0 rating on AVVO, an attorney rating service, and he has received the client’s choice award for four straight years.
 Let our experienced attorneys handle these allegations (whether it be a DYFS investigation or a criminal investigation or both).
 Contact our offices anytime for immediate assistance at 201-556-1571.
 The initial consultation is always provided free of charge.

 What is the Division of Child Protection and Permanency (“DCP&P)?